Piano Sonata No. 13 (Beethoven): Quasi una fantasia

 Grove Music Online translates the Italian title Sonata quasi una fantasia as "sonata in the manner of a fantasy".
 While we cannot know precisely why Beethoven used this description for the two Op.
 27 sonatas, several explanations are available.
 In the case of the present work (though not its companion), the entire sonata is played continuously without pauses between movements, in the manner of most fantasias.
 The movements are not in the usual order for a sonata: the opening movement is a slow movement and the scherzo and slow movement are in inverted order.
 The first movement is not in sonata form, as is true for most sonatas.
 As Kenneth Drake has pointed out, the movements are in extreme contrast with each other, a common trait of the sections of a fantasia.
 Lastly, the appearance of a quotation from one movement within another (here, from the third movement within the fourth) is a form of freedom not ordinarily employed in classical sonatas.

 Several of these patterns are mentioned in Lewis Lockwood's discussion of the aesthetics of Beethoven's "quasi una fantasia" works:

 Movements

 The Op.
 27 No. 1 sonata is laid out in four movements:

 However, the work is meant to be performed from beginning to end.

 First movement

-The first movement is in five-part rondo form (also called a square tune) instead of sonata form, unusual for Beethoven.
+The first movement is in five-part rondo form instead of sonata form, unusual for Beethoven.
 The tempo is slow, interrupted by a fast medial section in the submediant, C major.